MohamedHussein2304/coffee-thesis/README.md

 No automated cross-platform CI is currently set up for this repository; the full walk-forward pipeline (six models, ~40 steps each, several robustness checks) is computationally heavy enough that running it end-to-end on every push wasn't worth the setup cost for a thesis project.
 If you run into environment issues reproducing a specific section, the corresponding chunk in the `.qmd` is the best place to start.

 ## Citing this

-> Hussein, M. (2026). *Predicting Arabica and Robusta Coffee Futures Prices: A Machine Learning Approach with Macroeconomic, Climatic, and Speculative Determinants* [Master's thesis, HEC Lausanne, University of Lausanne].
+> Hussein, M. (2026). *Predicting Arabica and Robusta Coffee Futures Prices: An Econometric and Machine Learning Approach with Macroeconomic, Climatic, and Speculative Determinants* [Master's thesis, HEC Lausanne, University of Lausanne].

 ## Questions
 Feel free to open an issue or reach out directly.

 ## AI Assistance Declaration
 Claude (Anthropic) was used as an AI assistant during the development of this project, including support for writing and structuring the thesis text and for the design and debugging of the R data processing and modelling pipeline implemented in Quarto.
 All analytical decisions, interpretations, and written content remain the sole responsibility of the author.